 Reconfiguring Business Operations for the New Normal

 Whether your team is working from home or working 6 feet apart, the adjustments we’re all making as part of the “new normal” are changing how companies are managing to still get things done across a wide variety of industries.
 A panel of business operations leaders share ideas on things you can be doing now to stay safe and productive today and in the long run.
+A full discussion on reconfiguring business operations or the “new normal.”

 - Steps managers and companies can take to minimize the new technology distractions